|Light Rail Transit Association

 Open Metrolink routes and stops are light green on the diagram.

 Leaving Victoria the line passes under Cheetham Hill Road bridge and joins the former Bury Electric Line Route.
 It initially rises with the Rochdale main line before falling to reach Collyhurst Tunnel, which curves to pass under the main line, and rises again.
 At Irk Valley Junction the Rochdale via Oldham line diverges to the right while the Bury line crosses the former loop line route then falls towards the depot connections.

-Metrolink’s Queen’s Road Depot is on the left side of the line, the depot connections face Bury.
-A new connection from the Depot to the Oldham and Rochdale line has been installed but not commissioned.
+Metrolink’s Queens Road Depot is on the left side of the line, the depot connections face Bury.
+A connection from the Depot towards Monsall on the Oldham and Rochdale line is now in use.

-Queen’s Road stop will replace the staff halt; having steps and a lift from the road to both inbound and outbound platforms.
-At the Manchester (south) end there will be ramps to a foot track level crossing.
-A locked gate will allow staff access to the depot.
-A ramp and steps from the inbound platform to Smeaton Street will allow access to 5 cycle hoops and lockers also 2 disabled parking bays.
+Queens Road stop, which replaced the staff halt, has steps and a lift from the road to both inbound and outbound platforms.
+At the Manchester (south) end there are ramps to a foot track level crossing.
+A locked gate allows staff access to the depot.
+A ramp and steps from the inbound platform to Smeaton Street allows access to 5 cycle hoops and lockers also 2 disabled parking bays.
 This is the nearest stop to the Greater Manchester Museum of Transport at Boyle Street.

 Abraham Moss stop, near the existing City College and popular facilities like the library and leisure centre is now open.
 It has staggered platforms with a foot track level crossing replacing the former underpass.
 A short length of the foot path from Woodlands Road to Abraham Moss Centre has been raised slightly.
 Steps and a DDA compliant ramp connect path and track level on the outbound side, the inbound side being at existing road level.
 Also steps and ramps connect track level with the platforms.